willtebbutt/OILMMs.jl/README.md

 ```
 f = OILMM(...)
 ```
-construct an Orthogonal Instantaneous Linear Mixing Model.
+constructs an Orthogonal Instantaneous Linear Mixing Model.
 This object represents a distribution over vector-valued functions -- see the docstring for more info.

 ```
 f(x)